What is Data-driven Marketing?

 With the rise of eCommerce, marketers started using multiple channels in an effort to attract more customers to their online store, and they soon figured out they could send out email offers based on their customer’s previous purchases.

 And so data-driven marketing was born.

 It didn’t take long before building a contact database became best-practice for almost all businesses in every industry, and as soon as Salesforce released their cloud-based CRM, marketers gained access to more data they could ever dream of.

 Google Analytics was released in 2005 and that enabled businesses to see where their visitors came from, spot trends, and use anonymous data to find business opportunities.

 As web analytics evolved from tracking pageviews and clicks to measuring interest, intent, and defining segments… digital marketing transitioned from what once was almost an exclusively creative practice into one of the most important jobs in any company.

-What Type of Data is Important for Marketers?
+What type of data is important for marketers?

 In other words:

-Don't collect data just to collect data, make sure you actually use it.
-Not only will this save you from a lot of headaches down the road, it will save a lot of disk space as well.
+Don’t collect data just to collect data, make sure you actually use it.
+Not only will this save you from a lot of headaches down the road, but it will also save a lot of disk space as well.